Hammer-Media/capacitor-native-purchases/README.md

 4. Click the "+" button to add a capability
 5. Search for and add "In-App Purchase"

+> ⚠️ **App Store Requirement**: You MUST display product names and prices using data from the plugin (`product.title`, `product.priceString`).
+Hardcoded values will cause App Store rejection.

-> 📖 **[Complete Testing Guide](./docs/TESTING_GUIDE_IOS.md)** - Comprehensive guide covering both Sandbox and StoreKit local testing methods with step-by-step instructions, troubleshooting, and best practices.
+> 📖 **[Complete iOS Testing Guide](./docs/iOS_TESTING_GUIDE.md)** - Comprehensive guide covering both Sandbox and StoreKit local testing methods with step-by-step instructions, troubleshooting, and best practices.

 ### Testing with Sandbox